Skip to content

 Restricts which contracts the agent can call.
 Targets can be ENS names or hex addresses.
 ENS names are resolved at compile time.
 If functionSignature is omitted, all selectors on the whitelisted contracts are allowed.

-If you don't include a contract policy, the lib uses the wildcard sentinels target: 0x3232…3232 and selector: 0x32323232, the JAW + on-chain convention for "no contract restriction."
+If you don't include a contract permission, the lib uses the wildcard sentinels target: 0x3232…3232 and selector: 0x32323232, the JAW + on-chain convention for "no contract restriction."
 Only do this if you understand the implication.
 Most agents should be scoped.

 Expires